Piddington, Oxfordshire: Social and economic history

 In 1941, the Bicester Military Railway was built.
 It connects with the Varsity Line just west of Bicester, runs through the villages of Ambrosden and Arncott and terminates at Piddington, serving various military depots en route.
 It remains in use today.

+In August 2026 the average price paid for properties in Piddington was £751,000, a rise of 12.0% over the previous 12 months.

+John Drinkwater

-John Drinkwater (June 1, 1882– March 25, 1937) who became one of the Dymock poets and a playwright working with the Birmingham Repertory Theatre, is buried in St Nicholas' churchyard.
-He often visited relatives in Piddington and mentioned Piddington in several poems, including 'A New Ballard Of Charity':
+John Drinkwater (1 June 1882– 25 March 1937) who became one of the Dymock poets and a playwright working with the Birmingham Repertory Theatre, is buried in St Nicholas' churchyard.
+He often visited relatives in Piddington and mentioned Piddington in several poems, including "A New Ballard of Charity" (1922):